ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 # Using Google Sheets to Analyze Data

-Use all of the tools we have discussed in this lab to analyze the speed of an inch worm.
+Use all of the tools we have discussed in this lab to analyze the motion of an inch worm.

 :::::::::Exercise

-Here is a table that a student collected by monitoring an inch worm as it traveled around a table.
-The student measured the position of the inch worm at a given time.
-Here is the data.
+Here is a table of data that a student collected by monitoring an inchworm as it traveled around a table.
+The student measured the position of the inchworm at various times as it went around the table.
+Here are the data:

 ::::::col l6